andifalk/spring-cloud-gateway-workshop/lab1/README.md

-# Lab 1: Create a Spring Cloud Gateway application
+# Lab 1: Routing - Configure & Monitor Gateway Routes

 In this first part we extend an existing Microservice to an OAuth 2.0 and OpenID Connect 1.0 compliant Resource Server.